 - Choose the fewest number of categories that it takes to describe your overall core business.

-Brands, organisations, artists and other online-only businesses aren't eligible for Google My Business listings.
+Brands, organisations, artists and other online-only businesses aren't eligible for Business Profiles.

 There are some exceptions: